Permian-Global-Research/chewie/README.md

 TO DO:

-  - [ ] Add conversion methods for 1B, 2B and 4A data

   - [ ] Add a `chewie_show` method to plot footprints

   - [ ] Add a functionality to get level 4a data

   - [ ] Add cache reporting to `chewie_health_check` - i.e. n files in
     cache, size of cache, etc.

-  - [ ] refactor to use {collapse} instead of {data.table} or maybe just
-    use dplyr as this really has to be a “depends” anyway and we’re not really making the most of the data.table functionality as it stands because we are using arrow for the data qurying etc.

-  - [ ] Currently a sort of bug exists whereby if you drop the lat long columns after running `geb_gedi`, then the `collect_gedi` function will fail.
-Needs a little thought or maybe just a better error message…

   - [ ] write tests…